Transparent dark purple Insurte logo

 Short answer: no. You do not have to pay to cross borders in Europe.
 However, if you’re driving through Europe, you may run into tolls on specific highways.
 While it doesn’t cost to go across the borders, per se, there may still be fees to access some roads.

-In addition to that, from 2025 on, some non-EU citizens will need to receive travel authorization to enter the Schengen area.
-This authorization (called ETIAS) is completely online and in most cases, approval is granted in minutes.
-There is a small fee associated with authorization, so in this case, technically you “pay” to cross into the Schengen area, but not to cross borders in Europe.
+In addition to that, from 2026 on, some non-EU citizens will need to receive travel authorization to enter the Schengen area.
+This authorization (called ETIAS) is completely online, and in most cases, approval is granted in minutes.
+There is a small fee associated with the authorization, so in this case, technically, you “pay” to cross into the Schengen area, but not to cross borders in Europe.

 Differences between Schengen and non-Schengen areas